 PokerStars has been approved by the Pennsylvania Gaming Control Board (PGCB) to offer a full array of online poker and casino games around the clock in the state of Pennsylvania.

-Shortly after 11 AM ET on Wednesday, PokerStars PA became fully operational following a successful two-day testing period that saw hundreds of Pennsylvanian online poker enthusiasts try out real money poker and casino games.
+Shortly after 11 AM ET on Wednesday, PokerStars PA became fully operational following a successful two-day testing period that saw hundreds of PA online poker enthusiasts try out real money poker and casino games.

 “PokerStars PA is now officially live after receiving full approval from the regulator,” PokerStars representative Rebecca McAdam Willetts told pokerfuse.
 “We look forward to welcoming players in Pennsylvania around the clock and we’re very excited by the level of engagement and support so far.”